UoMResearchIT/r-tidyverse-intro/_episodes/05-plot-ggplot2.md

 > {: .solution}
 >
 > d.
 Let's take a look at how the relative GDPs per capita have changed over time.
 We can use `facet_wrap()` to do  this.
-> Modify your code to produce a separate graph for each year
+> Modify your code to produce a separate graph for each year.
 >
 >
 > > ## Solution d